Emotional moment Israeli hostages reunited with families after 737 days in captivity

 Evyatar David was taken from the Nova music festival.
 He had texted his family shortly before he was taken saying: “They are bombarding the party.”

-A video was published by Hamas of Mr David in August 2025.
-He appeared emaciated and incredibly weak.
+Hamas shared a video of Mr David in August.
+He appeared emaciated and weak.
 “He’s a human skeleton.
 He was being starved to the point where he can be dead at any moment,” said his brother Ilay.

 Mr David was reportedly kidnapped alongside his best friend Guy Gilboa-Dalal, who has also been released.